Bibbleboop/My-100-Days-of-Coding/My Log.md

 Adding Redux Actions to the Redux Implementation.
 Actions are functions.
 Adding Redux Reducers in store.js.
 To test can use npm run build then npm start  - but the faster way is npm run dev - *** Test unsucessful with apparent error due to missing file ssr\.next\trace']   errno: -4048, ***

-**Thoughts** Although this Redux exercise was unsucessful, it was very useful session to help with reminding me of terminology & structure
+**Thoughts** Although this Redux exercise was unsuccessful, it was very useful session to help with reminding me of terminology & structure

 **Link(s) to work**